For consumers For business

 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

-Lifestyle brand Urban Outfitters has been catering for young, trend-loving shoppers since the ’70s, but it’s “Not Good Enough” across the board for its impact on people, the planet, and animals.
-This article is based on the Urban Outfitters rating published in August 2022.
+Lifestyle brand Urban Outfitters has been catering for young, trend-loving shoppers since the ’70s, but it is “Not Good Enough” across the board for its impact on people, the planet, and animals.
+This article is based on the Urban Outfitters rating published in April 2024 and may not reflect claims the brand has made since then.
+Our ratings analysts are constantly rerating the thousands of brands you can check on our directory.

 Urban Outfitters is not doing enough to reduce its impact

-American fashion chain Urban Outfitters has made a name for itself with its on-trend and affordable clothing aimed at young adults.
-Affectionately referring to its customer base as “metropolitan hipsters”, it pulls consumers in with its carefully curated, Insta-worthy image.
-But are its ethics as shiny as its brand persona?
+American fashion chain Urban Outfitters has made a name for itself with trendy, affordable clothing targeted at young adults.
+Affectionately referring to its customer base as “metropolitan hipsters”, it pulls shoppers in with carefully curated, Instagrammable image.
+But are its ethics as shiny as its branding?
 How ethical is Urban Outfitters?

-Owned by retail-industry giant, URBN—who also owns Anthropologie and Free People—Urban Outfitters has over 600 stores across the globe.
-As one of North America’s top retailers, it is easy for consumers to be swept up in the hype of the brand, rather than reflect upon its commitment to sustainability and ethical practice.
-So, how does Urban Outfitters rate in terms of environmental sustainability, labour rights, and animal welfare?
-We’ll break it down for you.
+Owned by retail industry giant, URBN—which also owns Anthropologie and Free People—Urban Outfitters has over 700 stores across the globe.
+The brand is one of North America’s biggest retailers, and its revenues keep on growing, so it’s easy for consumers to be swept up in Urban Outfitters’ hype, rather than reflect on its commitment to sustainability and ethical practices.
+So, how does Urban Outfitters rate for environmental sustainability, labour rights, and animal welfare?
+Here’s what our latest rating says.

 Environmental impact